EyaAbbassi/urlShortenerService/README.md

 <ol>
 <li>
-<b>Encode</b>: Each new request for short link computation checks the storage units (caching system and database) .
+<b>Encode</b>: Each new request for short link computation checks the storage units (caching system and database or the dictionary storage in our case) .
 If the input exists already two cases raise:<br>
 If the custom_key is not empty, update the associated short_url accordingly and delete the old one.
 Else, just return the existing short_url associated to the original URL.<br>
 Else, generate a random key to create a unique short url for the input URL.
 Upon successful generation of the short link, the system sends one copy back to the user and stores the record in the database for future use.<br>